 Teachers/lecturers should encourage learners to consider different approaches that are used by musicians when composing and creating music.
 There is no minimum overall length required for the piece(s) of music.
-Teachers/lecturers should make learners aware that they must demonstrate some development of their musical ideas.
+Teachers/lecturers should make learners aware that they must demonstrate some development of their musical ideas Learners should be made aware of the success criteria for this Unit.